|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This soy sauce substitute doesn't taste exactly like the real thing, but it makes a flavorful alternative if you are trying to reduce the amount of salt in your diet, or avoid soy or gluten (as most bottled soy sauces are not gluten-free).
-Chinese cooking can be healthy especially if you cook it yourself, which is great because sodium can be high in a lot of its dishes.
+This soy sauce substitute doesn't taste exactly like the real thing, but it makes a flavorful alternative if you are trying to reduce the amount of sodium in your diet or want to avoid soy or gluten (as most bottled soy sauces are not gluten free).
+Chinese cooking can be healthy, especially if you cook it yourself, which is great because sodium can be high in many restaurant dishes.
 Fortunately, this can be modified in most Chinese recipes, and an easy place to start is with soy sauce.